Karkar (ancient city): Name

-Proposed location
+Location

 The exact location of Karkar remains unknown.
 Based on textual sources it is known it was located on the Tigris, between Adab and Zabalam.
 Identification with Tell Ĝidr, an archeological site also located on the Tigris, some twenty kilometers to the southeast of Kisurra, has been proposed.
 It has alternatively been suggested that it should be identified as Dabrum, though Marvin A. Powell has argued against this possibility, as the latter city is only mentioned in sources from the Ur III period and years immediately preceding it, while Tell Ĝidr might have been inhabited as early as in the Jemdat Nasr and Uruk periods, with oldest certainly dated evidence coming from Ubaid III period.
 It continued to be inhabited up to the Kassite period, and then again in Parthian times, which according to Powell supports the possibility that habitation continued through the entire period during which cuneiform was in use in modern Iraq, even though evidence from Neo-Babylonian and Achaemenid times is lacking.
 A text mentions a land shipment from Umma to Karkar which took one days travel.